snowflake1201/LeetCode/README.md

 876-Use fast slow pointer.
 878-Remove node.
 ## Other:
 118-knew how to use 2D vector.
+88-knew how to merge two sort.